Networks

 Type

-Indicates if the network is a employee guest network.
+Indicates if the network is an employee guest network.

 VLAN (Wired Network)